debrajpaul/direct_integration_with_google_pay_Tez-india-/README.md

-# direct_integration_with_google_pay_Tez-india-
+# Direct Integration with Google pay Tez India

     This is an open source project to create boiler plate code set up for Google (Tez) payment getway applications using Express.js.

 ## What is this repository for?